selaere/boil/README.md

 ```
 "catnip" 2(n. # !: n+: ^)
 ```
-we can still reduce this to not use any lambdas at all. if you play with the combinators for a bit, you might arrive to something like this. `` F  G :` `` is reverse compose, i think of it as adding a step to do before the function (get the domain Before we add)
+we can still reduce this to not use any lambdas at all. if you play with the combinators for a bit, you might arrive to something like this. <code>F  G :\`</code> is reverse compose, i think of it as adding a step to do before the function (get the domain Before we add)
 ```
 "catnip" 2(n.  n  +  # !: :`  ^)
 ```